subwaymatch/cdp-modify-response-example/README.md

 # Modifying Response Headers to Force File Downloads in Puppeteer & Playwright

-This repo contains examples of intercepting responses in both Puppeteer & Playwright.
+This repo contains examples of intercepting HTTP responses in both Puppeteer & Playwright.

 ## What these examples do: